Crypto

 |---|---|---|

---dont-include-sender | false | Exclude the sender from the reader list (sender will not be able to decrypt) |
+--dont-include-sender | false | Exclude the sender from the reader list.
+The sender will not be able to decrypt. |

---out <path> | — | Write encrypted JSON to a file instead of printing to stdout |
+--out <path> | — | Write encrypted JSON to a file instead of printing to stdout. |

---upload | false | Upload the encrypted JSON to Irys and print the URL |
+--upload | false | Upload the encrypted JSON to Irys and print the URL. |

 Output: